-Group Innovation & Sustainability (GIS) leads all circular economy efforts at Clariant and has established resource efficiency and sustainable production targets for 2030.
-They are reported under the topic Environmental Protection and Resources.
+Group Innovation & Sustainability (GIS) provides the framework and supports the business units in their circular economy efforts and has established resource efficiency and sustainable production targets for 2030.
+They are reported under the topic Environmental Protection and Resources

-All business units and several company functions, among them Sustainability Transformation and Emerging Technologies, evaluate the opportunities offered by an increasingly circular economy.
+All business units and several company functions, among them Sustainability Transformation, evaluate the opportunities offered by an increasingly circular economy.

 Clariant’s contributions to a circular economy

 Clariant contributes to a circular economy by: